 Sweeping of the membranes to help induce labour

-Sweeping, or stripping, of the amniotic membranes is a simple first step used to try to start labour.
-Sweeping of the membranes separates the amniotic membrane from the uterus enough so that the uterus starts making prostaglandins.
+Sweeping of the membranes separates the amniotic membrane from the uterus enough so that the uterus starts to make prostaglandins.
 This type of chemical helps trigger contractions and labour.
-After the cervix is open a little, this step can easily be done in your doctor's or midwife's office.
+After the cervix is open a little, this step can easily be done in your doctor's or nurse-midwife's office.

 Artificial rupture of the membranes to induce labour

-To help start or speed up labour, your doctor may rupture your amniotic sac (rupture of the membranes).
-This should only be done after your cervix has started to open (dilate) and the baby's head is firmly descended (engaged) in your pelvis.
-If the membranes are ruptured too early, there is a risk of the umbilical cord slipping down around or below the baby's head (cord prolapse).
-If the cord gets squeezed between the baby's head and the pelvic bones, the blood supply to the baby may be reduced or stopped.
+To help start or speed up labour, your doctor may rupture your amniotic sac.
+(This is called rupture of the membranes.)
+It should only be done after your cervix has started to open (dilate) and the baby's head is firmly descended (engaged) in your pelvis.

-If active labour has started on its own but contractions have slowed down or completely stopped, steps need to be taken to help labour progress (augmentation).
-Augmentation will be done when:
+If active labour has started on its own but contractions have slowed down or completely stopped, steps may need to be taken to help labour progress.
+This is called augmentation.
+It may be done when:

-- You have gone into active labour, but the amniotic sac has not ruptured on its own.
-In this case, your doctor or nurse midwife may rupture the amniotic sac (amniotomy) to augment labour.
-If labour still does not progress, oxytocin may be given to make the uterus contract.
+You have gone into active labour, but the amniotic sac has not ruptured on its own.
+In this case, your doctor or midwife may rupture the amniotic sac (amniotomy) to augment labour.
+If labour still does not progress, oxytocin (Pitocin) may be given to make the uterus contract.

-- Active labour has started and the amniotic sac has ruptured on its own, but labour still is not progressing.
-Oxytocin may be given to make the uterus contract.
+Active labour has started and the amniotic sac has ruptured on its own, but labour still is not progressing.
+Oxytocin (Pitocin) may be given to make the uterus contract.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.